Nick-Bishop/SmallGraphics/README.md

 # SmallGraphics
-This code is intended to be a small graphics library for the LaFortuna to make ti easier to draw onto the screen.
+This code is intended to be a small graphics library for the LaFortuna to make it easier to draw onto the screen.

 Features:
 - Bresenham Lines